Sharp Brains: Brain Fitness and Cognitive Health News

 According to Fred Gage, PhD, of the Salk Institute for Biological Studies, “We now know that exercise helps generate new brain cells, even in the aging brain.

 According to the research of Richard Smeyne, PhD at Saint Jude Children’s Research Hospital in Memphis, with just two months of exercise there are more brain cells and that higher levels of exercise were significantly more beneficial than lower amounts, although any exercise was better than none.
-He also found that Read the rest of this entry »
+He also found that [Read more…] about Exercise and The Brain in Newsweek

 Smart Brains, Sharp Brain… new research on maintaining one